 - with operations or projects that threaten the outstanding universal value or special characteristics of UNESCO World Heritage Sites, Ramsar Wetlands, forests of high conservation value or that would impact critical natural habitats significantly;

 - involved in animal cruelty and the trade of endangered species as defined by the Convention on International Trade in Endangered Species of Wild Fauna and Flora;

 - without measures in place to manage or to mitigate the risk of air, soil and water pollution;

-- involved in the exploitation of labour, including forced labour and child labour that violates the rights of local communities;
+- involved in the exploitation of labour, including forced labour and child labour, based on the International Labour Organisation (ILO) standards;

 At UOB, regulatory compliance is a top priority.
 UOB is committed to complying with applicable laws and regulations in the countries and territories in which we operate.
 These include requirements relevant to the licensing and conduct of banking or financial businesses, as well as those aimed at preventing financial crimes such as money laundering, financing of terrorism, fraud, tax evasion, bribery and corruption and insider trading.

 Group Compliance, an independent function reporting directly to the Group CEO, is responsible for identifying, assessing, monitoring and managing regulatory compliance risks.
 Group Compliance plays a vital role in promoting a strong compliance culture and ethical conduct across the Group through advisory, active engagement with internal stakeholders and training.

 The function also assists Management and the Board in ensuring that the Group's activities are conducted in accordance with laws and regulations through periodic compliance reviews.
 It also provides regular updates on regulatory trends and developments to Management and the Board.
 Our Group Compliance function is aligned with the standards and guidance provided in the Basel Committee on Banking Supervision’s “Compliance and the Compliance Function in Banks” paper.